10 Acoustic Versions Of Rock Songs That Rival Their Originals

 It’s easy to think of Wanted Dead Or Alive as an acoustic track in the first place, given that most of the song is a steely cowboy anthem.
 But in true Bon Jovi fashion, it ends with a big guitar solos and drum kick.
 The acoustic cover – as performed by JBJ and guitarist Richie Sambora – keeps the song at the lonely prairie level at which you secretly wanted it to remain.

 Nirvana – Come As You Are

-The Nirvana episode of MTV’s Unplugged might be the most iconic installment of the show, and for good reason.
-Without waves of distortion to back them up, the band is raw and vulnerable, with Kurt especially on display as a human being.
+The Nirvana episode of MTV’s Unplugged might be the most iconic instalment of the show, and with good reason.
+Without waves of distortion to back them up, the band are raw and vulnerable, with Kurt Cobain especially on display as a human being.
 This version of Come As You Are shows how much that track relies on Cobain’s honest humanity rather than the nihilistic onstage personality a lot of people are familiar with.